openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - `3`: Change management for this resource is directly and indirectly subject to this enabled strategy.

 #### Change Management Status
-Each resource which exposes a `.spec.changeManagement` stanza should also expose `.status.changeManagement` .
+Each resource which exposes a `.spec.changeManagement` stanza must also expose `.status.changeManagement` .

 ```yaml
 status: